10Education begins at birth.”– Maria Montessori

 Did you know that Alcuin offers a parent/infant class which meets one day week?
 We invite everyone to come and discover our Parent/Infant class.
 The Parent/Infant class, on Wednesdays from 10:00 to 11:30 a.m., gives parents the opportunity to observe and interact with their child in a rich Montessori environment in which both can explore and discover.

 In the Parent/Infant class, children (ages birth to 18 months) can explore and develop social skills, concentration, coordination, and feel a sense of belonging to a group.
 It also gives parent and child a special time together — time that is all their own.

-Led by Jamie Sloan, the class will provide helpful guidance and discussions on child development and how to incorporate the Montessori philosophy into the home.
+Led by a Montessori-trained teacher, the class will provide helpful guidance and discussions on child development and how to incorporate the Montessori philosophy into the home.
 Grandparents and caregivers are welcome to attend in the place of parents.

 To register for Alcuin Montessori's Parent/Infant class, or for more information, please contact our Director of Advancement, Alex Valera.

 A Montessori classroom encourages independent, self-directed learning in a clean, organized environment.
 Rather than following a strict lesson plan, the children have the opportunity to seek out and complete tasks on their own accord.
 A very popular and busy section of the Montessori classroom is known as Practical Life.
 Here, the children have the freedom to choose from an array of activities that correspond to their daily routine.
 When designing materials for the Practical Life shelf, the tray should be set up in an ordered way that encourages repetition thus developing concentration.
 The environment must provide materials that climb the developmental ladder, are attractive, real and self-correcting.
 The materials are designed to promote care of self, care of the environment, grace and courtesy, and control of movement.

 Articles and posts by our teachers, staff and administration.